Skip to content

 … with nursing colleagues?

-A strength that this group might be surprised they have is…?
+A strength that this group might be surprised they have is?

 Leadership skills in an emergency.
 A good resuscitation is not the sole preserve of ED and ICU staff.
-My experience is that paediatric registrars can really find and hone their skills when placed in (safe) learning environments.
+My experience is that paediatric registrars can find and hone their skills when placed in (safe) learning environments.

-My three top tips for this group:
+My three top tips for this group

-I think I have covered most things above but if there is one thing to take away from an ED attachment it is to understand why ED do what they do.
-As a paediatrician I understand why there can be frustation about referrals or decisions made about patients in the ED.
-I do my best to mitigate these and teach others about them as well.
+As a paediatrician, I understand why there can be frustration about referrals or decisions made about patients in the ED.
+I do my best to mitigate these and teach others about them.
 My ask would be to do the same in reverse.
 You will receive what you believe to be poor quality referrals in the future – use your ED attachment to understand why this may be and help ED staff improve them and your local staff to be less disparaging.
 This can only be for the benefit of patients.

 Author